 Kamakshi Amma was wearing a Kumkum Red Sari and that image will stay with me forever.
 I had my darshan and then sat there to chant Lalita Sahasranama.
 After spending a good 40 minutes in front of the sanctum, I walked around the temple.
 The first minor shrine I saw was the one that houses the Utsav Murtis of the temple.
 The resplendent idol of Kanchi Kamakshi is flanked by idols of Saraswati and Lakshmi.
-They shine in their bright Saris amidst stone structure.
+They shine in their bright Saris amidst stone structures.

 Saraswati & Lakshmi

 Surrounding the main shrine are smaller shrines.
 One of them is dedicated to Dharamshasta or Ayyapa Swami who is here with his two wives Poorna and Pushkala.
-Just outside Bilva door is a small temple dedicated to Annapoorna Devi who holds a full pot in one hand a ladle in another.
+Just outside Bilva’s door is a small temple dedicated to Annapoorna Devi who holds a full pot in one hand and a ladle in another.
 Devotees say ‘Bhiksham Dehi’ so that the mother always keeps their plates full.
 Remember Annapurna is the Adhishtatri or the prime goddess of Kashi.

 Read More – Shakti or Devi Temples of Haridwar